 The final thing we must do in setting up our historical analysis is to find out if the averages we’ve calculated are a good measure of what our actual cost will be.
 For this, we calculate the standard deviation.
 Again, we are going to use an ‘if’ function to make it easier to deal with large spreadsheets.
 The formula should look like the following:

 Remember two important things about this formula: One, after typing it in you must hit ctrl+shift+enter to turn it into an array, or it won’t work.
 Two, make sure any blank cells in the range to be calculated by the formula are not blank (you can fill them in with a negative sign, as shown, and it will work just fine).

 Now that we have found averages and standard deviations using historical data, we are ready to begin our analysis.

-BUT, before you continue on to tomorrow’s post for the analysis, sign-up below for free analytics tips, innovations, and inspirations and get my free e-book: Using Excel to Solve Business Problems: Simple Predictive Analytics.
+BUT, before you continue on to tomorrow’s post for the analysis, check out our e-book: Using Excel to Solve Business Problems: Simple Predictive Analytics, on Amazon.
 While the book is older, most of the content is still relevant today.